-- Crime Rate: Safer than 12% of Washington cities
+- Crime Rate: Safer than 18% of Seattle neighborhoods

 - Perfect For: Singles, young professionals, families